Skip to content

 Does My Baby Need Calcium Supplements?

-Premature babies are unique, and the American Academy of Pediatrics recommends calcium and phosphorus supplements, as well as special supplements designed for premature babies, in addition to vitamin D supplements.
+However, **premature babies are an exception**.
+The American Academy of Pediatrics recommends calcium and phosphorus supplements, along with special supplements designed for premature infants, in addition to vitamin D.

-Calcium is found in yogurt and low-oxalate cabbage, broccoli, and kale, and these foods can easily meet the calcium intake target.
+Foods like **yogurt**, and low-oxalate vegetables such as **cabbage, broccoli, and kale**, can easily help meet this calcium target.

 Leave a comment